Dropped kerbs for vehicles

 EN1 3XD

-If you pay online, you will need to forward the payment confirmation email to us (we do not accept screenshots).
+If you pay online, forward the payment confirmation email to us.
+We do not accept screenshots.

-Once any required works have been completed, checked and approved, we will ask for payment.
+Once all required works are completed and approved, we will ask for payment.
 We aim to build your dropped kerb within 8 weeks of receiving your payment.

 Vehicle crossovers